rmhdev/rmhdev.github.com/_posts/2018-08-30-mandelbrot-cli.md

 ## Objectives

-In this post I will try to explain the **complex plane** where the Mandelbrot set works, and how to translate this information into a matrix of points.
+In this post I will describe how to put into practice the theory behind the Mandelbrot set.
 Then I will write a first version of the app that displays the set in the **Command Line Interface** (or CLI).